cryostatio/cryostat-legacy/README.md

 or automatically using platform detection.

-In all scenarios, the presence of an auth manager (other than NoopAuthManager) causes ContainerJFR to expect a token or credentials on command channel WebSocket messages via a `Sec-WebSocket-Protocol` header , as well as an `Authorization` header on recording download and report requests.
+In all scenarios, the presence of an auth manager (other than NoopAuthManager) causes ContainerJFR to expect a token or credentials via an `Authorization` header on all potentially sensitive requests, ex. recording creations and downloads, report generations.

 The OpenShiftPlatformClient.OpenShiftAuthManager uses token authentication.
 These tokens are passed through to the OpenShift API for authz and this result